Voltstro/VoltProjects/docs/README.md

 Volt Projects's docs are built from here.

-UWB docs are generated using [DocFx](https://dotnet.github.io/docfx/).
+Volt Projects docs are generated using [DocFx](https://dotnet.github.io/docfx/).
 See the DocFx site for setup of the tool.

 ## Building Locally